-SAFETY4RAILS will also be registered in YouTube for dissemination purposes.
-The YouTube channel will make it easier to publish videos produced within the course of the project, e.g. videos of related simulation exercises, events, conferences or workshops.
-In addition, the project's YouTube channel will serve as an infrastructure for other social networks and communication channels, as YouTube is a suitable platform for hosting and publishing videos that will then be disseminated through other channels.
-Further videos will be put online by the partners as new results and demonstrators are being presented.
+SAFETY4RAILS has also a YouTube account for dissemination purposes.
+The YouTube channel support the publication of videos produced within the course of the project.
+In addition, the project's YouTube channel will serve as an infrastructure for other social networks and communication channels, as YouTube is a suitable platform for hosting videos that will then be disseminated through other channels.